DrewDahlman/dockerize-all-the-things/wordpress/readme.md

 ```

 ## Working
 After you've run `docker-compose up` you can work on the site just as you normally would.
+A neat thing here is that you can export the database as a sql file and check that in so that your team can clone the repo and start off with the exact same setup without having to do anything.

+To export the database just run `docker-compose exec wordpress sh -c "cd /data && wp db export --path=/app --allow-root"`

+This will create a sql dump in a data directory.
+This is helpful in dev when the backend is being worked on and content, custom fields, acf or other plugins are being installed.
+All you have to do is remove the container and then build again by running `docker-compose build`